 Best less-expensive outdoor chair

-This more traditional-looking four-legged chair comes recommended by two parents who say it is far more comfortable to sit in than others they’ve set up along the sidelines of their kids’ games.
+This more traditional-looking four-legged chair comes recommended by two parents, who say it is far more comfortable to sit in than others they’ve set up along the sidelines of their kids’ games, and one camper who loves how portable the chair is for its sturdiness.
 Barber Rodney Cutler, a dad to two soccer players, told us that other less-expensive lawn chairs he’s tried don’t have enough seat support, which makes them harder to get in and out of.
-But this chair, while still light, “sits you fully upright, so you never sink,” he promises.
+But this chair, while still light, “sits you fully upright, so you never sink.”
 Cutler also likes its two cupholders and additional zip pocket, which provide plenty of space to keep drinks and other essentials within reach.
-Alison Conologue, the aunt of two volleyball players, says she also has watched many of their games from this chair, which she’s gifted to people because she likes it so much.
+Alison Conologue, the aunt of two volleyball players, says she also has watched many of their games from this chair, which she’s gifted to people because she likes it so much and has even started taking to the beach.
 She agrees that its seat “does not sink, making it easier to get out of,” adding that it locks into place when it’s open — and folded up, making it that much easier to carry (with or without the “carry bag” it comes with).
+And Nailah Blades, a leadership coach and founder of Color Outside, adds that on top of the above benefits, the seat is also “wide enough to never feel like a tight squeeze” and that the range of colors it’s available in (12 at time of writing) allows you to “add a fun pop of color to your campsite.”

 Best even-less-expensive outdoor chair

-Another two people we spoke with told us that in their opinions, the best lawn chair is a very basic and affordable option like this.
-Trei Brundrett, Vox Media’s chief operating officer (a parent of four kids, one of whom is an “active camper”), says he has “eight chairs in my truck right now,” and that he likes the “cheapest chair” the most, because it’s “light, easy to set up, and comes in a bright color, so you can’t lose it.”
-Camper and educational consultant Noa Kattler-Kupetz is also a fan of this chair, telling us, “I like how your butt kind of sags in it, and how it conforms to your body shape.
-You’re gently held, like in a hammock.”
-Even at the low price, it still has features like two cupholders and a mesh pocket for stashing small essentials.
-Plus, according to Kattler-Kupetz, the cupholders in this chair are bigger than those in similar styles — they’re large enough, she says, that you can “just squeeze your Nalgene into one.”
+Another three people we spoke with told us that in their opinion, the best lawn chair is often a very basic and affordable option like this.
+Trei Brundrett, Vox Media’s chief operating officer — and a parent of four kids, one of whom is an “active camper” — says he has “eight chairs in my truck right now” and that he likes the “cheapest chair” the most, because it’s “light, easy to set up, and comes in a bright color, so you can’t lose it.”
+Maggie Slepian, a Montana-based writer and co-founder of Backpacking Routes, says that she’s specifically a “lifelong fan” of Coleman’s Quad chair because it “lasts year after year, unfolds in one piece, and is just as comfortable as a lot of the name-brand camp chairs from higher-end gear companies.”
+Slepian adds that, because the chair comes with an “accompanying carry sack,” there’s never a “huge hassle to carry it from car to campsite.”
+Camper and educational consultant Noa Kattler-Kupetz also calls out the pocket and cupholder for stashing essentials.

 Best upright rocking outdoor chair